Medical Experts

 Hillyard

-Legionellosis is a bacterial disease caused by Legionella that can present as either Legionnaires disease or Pontiac fever.
+Legionellosis is a bacterial disease caused by Legionella that can present as either legionnaires disease or Pontiac fever.
 Legionnaires disease is a severe form of pneumonia that often requires hospitalization.
 Pontiac fever is a milder disease that is often self-limiting.
-Legionella is naturally found in freshwater environments, but can become a health concern when it grows and spreads in human-made water systems such as hot tubs and large plumbing systems.
-Inhalation of Legionella-containing water droplets can cause infection, especially in people at increased risk (eg, immunocompromised individuals).
-Laboratory testing such as polymerase chain reaction (PCR), culture, and urinary antigen testing is used to diagnosis legionellosis.
+Legionella is naturally found in freshwater environments but can become a health concern when it grows and spreads in human-made water systems such as hot tubs and large plumbing systems.
+Inhalation of Legionella-containing water droplets can cause infection, especially in people at increased risk (e.g., immunocompromised individuals).
+Legionellosis is diagnosed through the combination of urinary antigen laboratory testing and a culture or polymerase chain reaction (PCR) test.

 Quick Answers for Clinicians

-People who are ≥50 years old, current or former smokers, or immunocompromised, and those with a chronic lung disease, cancer, or other underlying illness such as diabetes or kidney failure are at increased risk for legionellosis.
-Additionally, people who have recently traveled, with an overnight stay outside of their homes (including a stay in a healthcare facility), and people who have had recent exposure to hot tubs are at increased risk for legionellosis.
+People who are 50 years or older, current or former smokers, or immunocompromised, and those with chronic lung disease, cancer, or another underlying illness such as diabetes or kidney failure are at increased risk for legionellosis.
+Additionally, people who have recently traveled with an overnight stay outside of their homes (including a stay in a healthcare facility), those who have used respiratory therapy equipment, and individuals who have had recent exposure to hot tubs are at increased risk for legionellosis.

 Indications for Testing